joedolson/my-calendar/src/readme.txt

 Stable tag: 3.4.24
 License: GPLv2 or later

 Accessible WordPress event calendar plugin.
-Show events from multiple calendars on pages, in posts, or in widgets.
+Manage single or recurring events, event venues, and display your calendar anywhere on your site.

 == Description ==